 2, 4, 6, 8…Presets We Appreciate

 Our very popular top-of-the-line music system, Musica (pictured above in walnut), adds two extra preset buttons for a total of 8 presets instead of six as found on our other models.
 During development of this model, Tom DeVesto allowed me the privilege of selecting the default Internet stations for Musica’s two extra presets.
-Given there are more than 45,000 stations in the data base, this was no easy task!
+Given that there are more than 55,000 stations in the data base, this was no easy task.
 After extensive listening, I settled on two very enjoyable Internet radio stations: SomaFM Left Coast 70’s and Hi On-line Radio Jazz.
 Regardless of whether your model has 6 or 8 presets, you can still enjoy these two stations just the same.